 The Company will not receive any tax deduction on the exercise of an incentive stock option or, if the above holding period requirements are met, on the sale of the underlying shares.
-If there is a disqualifying disposition (i.e., one of the holding period requirements is not met), the participant will be treated as receiving compensation subject to ordinary income tax in the year of the disqualifying disposition and the Company will be entitled to a deduction for compensation subject to ordinary income tax in the year of the disqualifying disposition and the Company will be entitled to a deduction for compensation subject to ordinary income tax in the year of the disqualifying disposition and the Company will be entitled to a deduction for compensation expense in an amount equal to the amount included in income by the participant.
+If there is a disqualifying disposition (i.e., one of the holding period requirements is not met), the participant will be treated as receiving compensation subject to ordinary income tax in the year of the disqualifying disposition and the Company will be entitled to a deduction for compensation expense in an amount equal to the amount included in income by the participant.
 The participant generally will be required to include in income an amount equal to the difference between the fair market value of the shares at the time of exercise and the exercise price.
 Any appreciation in value after the time of exercise will be taxed at the applicable capital gains rate and will not result in any deduction for the Company.